Sustainable Transportation Planning

 Heather Lands Rezoning, Vancouver

-Proposal to redevelop University Heights Shopping Centre to a complete community consisting of new rental housing, grocery, retail, a daycare, publicly accessible greenspace, and improved circulation.
-Excellent multi-modal plan with emphasis on pedestrian experience and connections to bike lanes, transit, and car share.
+The University Heights Shopping Centre will be redeveloped to become a complete community with new rental housing, grocery, retail, a daycare, publicly accessible greenspace, and improved circulation.

 BMO Centre Expansion Mobility Study, Calgary